EmanuelAlmirante/MSc_Thesis_Emanuel_Almirante_70569/README.md

 Next tasks to be done:

-* Make the client's IP appear to the client.
+*Make the client's IP appear to the client (not very important).

-2 - program the Peer Coordinator.

-3 - do the P2P part,
+*Program the Peer Coordinator, so that the P2P part can be done.

+*Do the P2P part, so that the video is download from the server only by one clien and the other clients download it through P2P.

+*Make the peers able to colaborate with content and that content is shown to the other peers.